WWW-2018-submission-SAT-300-dataset/SAT-300-dataset/README.md

 # SAT-300-dataset
-Dataset of 300 short ambiguous texts used to evaluate named entity recognition and disambiguation performance.

 The SAT-300 dataset aims to provide ground truth for the task of Named Entity Recognition and Disambiguation.
 Its main focus is on short texts that have a high density of ambiguous named entities.